-Note that a bolo punch is a waist-level whip punch that is usually aimed at hitting the liver.
+A bolo punch is a waist-level whip punch that is usually aimed at hitting the liver.
 It looks like a hook and uppercut combined.
 Ideally, it has to be thrown at 4-5 o’clock from the perspective of an orthodox boxer.

 It was also seen as more powerful when applied to target the opponent’s liver.
 It works as a body shot and is not useful when used to hit the head of the opponent.

-But, if the opponent’s eyes are on the side that is not making the sweeping motion, it will be your chance to follow through with a devastating full punch.
+But, if the opponent’s eyes are on the side that is not making the sweeping motion, it will be your chance to follow through with a devastating full bolo punch.

 A bolo punch beats a long left hook directed at the liver.
-It can also beat a short left hook targeting the same body spot.
+It can also beat a short left hook targeting the same spot.
 Its effect is likened to a hardback kick wherein the heel directly hits the liver.

 Focus on throwing a fast yet loose strap as you rise a little and turn into the hit.
-When you breathe right, and not much strength is exerted chances are you are doing it right.
+When you breathe right and not much strength is exerted, chances are you are doing it right.

 To reiterate, a bolo punch is a whip which means it’s a long fluid movement much like swinging the machete.
 Other boxers describe such move as a “slap” so it is not a power shot.
 Therefore, you don’t have to use all of your strength when throwing a bolo punch.